 - Standard Atmospheric Vent: These units vent out through a traditional chimney.
 The vent pipe must extend up, out, and above the roof line.
 This is the least efficient form of venting a gas water heater.

 - Power Vented: These models use a fan to force the exhaust out.
 They can be vented vertically or horizontally, but cannot be vented through a chimney, unless it is lined with the proper sized pipe.
-Power vented water heaters can be easily vented through a wall.Power Vented hot water heaters tend to be more fuel efficient.
-If possible, locate the water heater so that the venting length and number of elbows are kept to the minimum distance necessary to reach the outside.
+They also can be easily vented through a wall.Power Vented hot water heaters tend to be more fuel efficient.
+If possible, locate the unit so that the venting length and number of elbows are kept to the minimum distance necessary to reach the outside.

 - Direct Vent: Direct vent water heaters use a concentric pipe that takes in outside air for combustion as well as exhausting the combustion fumes.
 These are great for an area that does not have sufficient intake air.

 - Power Direct Vent: A combination of power venting and direct venting, these heaters have the efficiency advantages of a power vent while also using outside air for combustion.